-Considering the magnitude of the carrying amount and the subjective judgment in some of the assumptions used for the calculation of the fair value, the impairment test of the carrying amount of Pirelli brand represented a key matter in the audit of the separate financial statements.
+Considering the magnitude of the carrying amount and the subjective judgment in some of the assumptions used for the calculation of the fair value less cost to sell, the impairment test of the carrying amount of Pirelli brand represented a key matter in the audit of the separate financial statements.

 We have performed an understanding and evaluation of the internal controls in place over the impairment testing of the Pirelli brand.
+We have tested the operating effectiveness of such controls.